t-lanigan/smart-cab/README.md

 ```python smartcab/agent.py```
 ```python -m smartcab.agent```

 This will run the `agent.py` file and execute the agent code.
+To change parameters of the trial runs, go into agent.py and follow the comments in the `run()` function.

+### Report

+Attached is a report file that contains questions posed by Udacity and analysis on the code written for the agent.py file.